 Performance issues.
-Procedure starts at stage 1.
+Procedure starts at Step 1.
 Examples are:

+- Absenteeism

-- Absenteeism - Disregarding deadlines
+- Disregarding deadlines

-• Failure to comply with standardized MECC procedures/policies (ex: name to face, lesson plans, daily schedule, student engagement)
+- Failure to comply with standardized MECC procedures/policies (ex: name to face, lesson plans, daily schedule, student engagement)

 Minor offenses (one-time).
-Procedure starts at stage 1.
+Procedure starts at Step 1.
 Examples are:

-- On-the-job minor mistakes (Low level Minimum Standard Violations) - Breach of dress code
+- On-the-job minor mistakes that would result in a "Low" level Minimum Standard Violation - Breach of dress code

+Misconduct/ Repeating an offense for which a progressive discipline procedure already took place.
 Serious misconduct/ Repeating an offense for which a progressive discipline procedure already took place.
 Procedure starts at stage 3.
 Examples are:

-- On-the-job major mistakes (Medium-High level Minimum Standard Violations) - Rudeness to customers or partners - Unwillingness or failure to follow Health & Safety standards
+- On-the-job major mistakes that would result in a "Medium-High" level Minimum Standard Violation - Rudeness to customers or partners - Unwillingness or failure to follow Health & Safety standards

 Severe violations.
-Procedure starts at stage 5.
+Procedure starts at stage 4.
 Examples are:

+- On-the -job major mistakes that would result in a "High" level Minimum Standard Violation

 - Insubordination/Flouting authority

-- Offensive behavior.
+- Offensive behavior

-- Retaliation against an employee.
+- Retaliation against an employee

 Gross Misconduct/Illegal behavior.
-Procedure starts at step 6.
+Procedure starts at step 5.
 Examples are: